RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball

 \subsection{Event detection algorithm}

-In this paper, we propose an event detection algorithm to estimate the time of predictive maintenance before failure occurs, which we later use as an oracle to label the XJTU-SY dataset.
-The main motivation of our proposed algorithm stems from the idea that the recorded end of life, $L$, of the bearing constitutes an overestimation of the time when the bearing actually breaks.
-In other words, the bearing usually starts to malfunction earlier than the time when the bearing becomes useless and the recording is stopped, and therefore, providing an inaccurate estimate of the breaking time is problematic because it can further bias the analysis.
+In this paper, we propose an event detection algorithm to estimate the time of failure before the end of life.
+We use this algorithm as an oracle to label the XJTU-SY dataset for model training and RUL prediction.
+The main motivation for our method comes from the idea that the recorded end of life, $L$, of the bearing constitutes an overestimation of the time when the bearing actually breaks.
+In other words, the bearing usually starts to fail or malfunction earlier than the time when the bearing becomes useless and the recording is stopped, and therefore, providing an inaccurate estimate of the breaking time is problematic because it can further bias the analysis.

-In Algorithm \eqref{alg:EDalgo}, we present the pseudo-code of our proposed event detection algorithm.
-In summary, the algorithm first performs the Hilbert transform and then applies the FFT.
-This preliminary step is necessary to remove unwanted frequency components and eases the identification of the frequency bands of interest, as we explained in Sec.~\ref{sec:elements_of_rolling_bearings}.
-The algorithm then systematically processes the signal obtained using a bandpass filter over the set of critical bands $CB= (cb_i)_{i=1}^{5}$, as discussed in Sec.~\ref{sec:elements_of_rolling_bearings} and calculated based on the specific bearing properties of the XJTU-SY dataset in Tab.~\ref{tab:xjtu_dataset_properties}.
+In Algorithm \eqref{alg:EDalgo}, we present the pseudocode of our proposed event detection algorithm.
+In summary, the algorithm first performs the Hilbert transform and then applies the Fast Fourier Transform (FFT).
+This preliminary step is necessary to remove unwanted frequency components and eases the identification of the frequency bands of interest, as we explained in Section ~\ref{sec:elements_of_rolling_bearings}.
+The algorithm then systematically processes the signal obtained using a band-pass filter over the set of critical bands $CB= (cb_i)_{i=1}^{5}$, as discussed in Section~\ref{sec:elements_of_rolling_bearings} and calculated based on the specific bearing properties of the XJTU-SY data set in Table~\ref{tab:xjtu_dataset_properties}.

-For every critical band, the algorithm segments the observed time series into $W$ window frames, each with a constant duration of $T=600$ seconds.
+For every critical band, the algorithm segments the observed timeseries into $W$ window frames, each with a constant duration of $T=600$ seconds.
 Then, the KL divergence relative to the preceding window is calculated.
-Following this, the algorithm tracks the variations in the differences between these values until they surpass a specific threshold.
-When the difference exceeds this threshold, the algorithm detects an event for the current critical band at the current window, signaling that the bearing's functioning has been compromised.
-For completeness, Figure \ref{fig:event_detection} visualize the behavior of the algorithm for a particular critical band.
+Following this, the algorithm tracks the variations in the differences between these values until they exceed a specific threshold.
+When the difference exceeds this threshold, the algorithm detects an event for the current critical band in the current window, signaling that the bearing's functioning has been compromised.
+For completeness, Figure \ref{fig:event_detection} visualizes the behavior of the algorithm for a particular critical band.

-Regarding the threshold that controls the changes in the KL divergence, $th_{KL}(w)$, we defined this threshold function as an empirical model, drawing inspiration from the exponential deterioration model.
-Formally, it is defined as follows:
+To control the changes in the KL divergence, we define an empirical threshold drawing inspiration from the exponential deterioration model.
+This threshold function is defined as: